AndyDangerous/todo/README.md

 # todo

-This app clearly lacks a front-end.
-I didn't think that I had time to build out a clojurescript/react front end in the 2-4 hours specified.
-Instead I built out an API.

 This project has been an interesting learning process.
 Check the git commit comments for more insight into my design decisions.
 I'm sure I would have made different decisions if I had a better understanding of the idioms of Clojure.

 ## Prerequisites